SDS-237-Data-Ethnography/portfolio/setting-up-r-environment/README.md

 ![Git Panel/Branching](images/git_panel.png)

 12. On the initial install, the Files tab will be in the lower right hand corner of RStudio.
 Open the setting-up-r-environment folder, and then open getting-started.Rmd, and follow instructions.

-14. When the file tells you to commit your code, follow the instructions in this video starting at 14 seconds:
+13. When the file tells you to commit your code, follow the instructions in this video starting at 14 seconds:

-<p><a href="https://vimeo.com/511800674">Make a Commit and View More History</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<p><a href="https://muse.ai/v/GrXBX2t-Make-a-Commit-and-View-More-History">Make a Commit and View More History</a> from David Keyes.</p>

-15. Push your code to GitHub.com by following the instructions in this video starting at 27 seconds:
+14. Push your code to GitHub.com by following the instructions in this video starting at 27 seconds:

-<p><a href="https://vimeo.com/511805399">General Workflow: Push</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<p><a href="https://muse.ai/v/UJmQE7i-General-Workflow-Push">General Workflow: Push</a> from David Keyes.</p>

-16. Navigate to https://github.com/SDS-237-Data-Ethnography-Spring-23/portfolio-YOUR_USER_NAME and click on the Pull Requests tab.
+15. Navigate to https://github.com/SDS-237-Data-Ethnography-Fall-23/portfolio-YOUR_USER_NAME and click on the Pull Requests tab.
 Click New Pull Request.
 Where the button says 'base: ' make sure 'main' is selected.
 Where the button says 'compare: ' make sure your branch is selected.
 Click Create Pull Request.